Saphirim/EFDataAccessor/README.md

 Including a sample project and corresponding unit tests.

 This project and the idea behind relies heavily on serveral blog posts from Rob Sanders (http://stackexchange.com/users/9903/robs).
-Here's one from his featured articles about the DataAccessor: http://sanderstechnology.com/2014/update-entity-framework-generic-data-access/12959/#.VktLe_kvdhE
+Here's one of his featured articles about the DataAccessor: http://sanderstechnology.com/2014/update-entity-framework-generic-data-access/12959/#.VktLe_kvdhE

 The pure example from Mr. Sanders was modified, refactored and made async where it was possible.
 Some bugs were fixed also.